UPPMAX/naiss_file_transfer_course/docs/reflections/20250905/README.md

   It encourages the students to try out of things and interact with other students to first figure out solutions among themselves before the teachers step in to solve.
 I like the course.

-## Notes

-- BC will look into adding compression as extra material in the regular sessions.
-  RB will add compression in the `rsync` session.
-- BC will add archiving to `scp` as an extra optional exercise.

-- Not all users could use FileZilla, as they were not allowed to install it by their IT department

-- Not all users could use MobaXterm, so no command-line tools at all.
-- PowerShell works sometime well
-- `pscp` is a tool that may work too
-- `rsync` does not work on Windows

-- [ ] BC: remind learners to do the prerequisites early
-- [ ] RB: mention to use WinSCP if FileZilla cannot in prerequisites
-- [ ] RB: mention each prerequisite that not installing it is OK;
-  one then has to skip the session :-)